 Küller again won the speed prize, his time of 3:58.2 beating Dickson by ten seconds.
 Dickson again flew longest, 32 kilometres, and increased his lead in the total flight time contest.
 The reporter from "L'Auto" laconically remarked that it had been a beautiful spectacle during ten minutes...

 Monday 2 May

 The wind dropped on the third day, but instead it rained the whole day.
-The weather of course kept the crowds away, but the pilots still managed to do some flying.
-The star of the day was Molon, who made several flights and covered a total of 52 kilometres on his first flying day, while Dickson and Métrot flew 45 and 33 kilometres respectively.
-Duray only flew two laps, but those enabled him to win the daily speed prize at 3:49.2.
-Allard made his debut at aviation meetings by flying a kilometre.
-Küller had problems and couldn't even complete a lap.
+The weather of course kept the crowds away, the spectators could only be counted in hundreds, but the pilots still managed to do quite a lot of flying between three and seven o'clock.
+The revelation of the day was Molon, who made several flights and covered a total of 52 kilometres on his first flying day, while Dickson and Métrot flew 70 and 60 kilometres respectively.

 Tuesday 3 May

 The rain and wind disappeared and there was finally good flying weather.
 The pilots made the most of it and there were airplanes in the air all the time between half past three and seven.
 This was Chávez's day.
 He made the longest flight of the meeting, 108 kilometres in two hours and five minutes, finishing it with a spectacular vol plané and landing in front of the secretariat.
 Later in the evening he reached an altitude of 150-200 metres and performed some impressive swoops in front of the grandstands.